adamhjk/foundry-tennisfel/README.md

 ### Tennisfel Scenes
 Maps and environments including:
+- The Hollow Throne (Malthulis HQ)
+- Parraldea
+- Tennisfel
+- Belphegor
-- The Tennisfel Region Map
+- Map to the Mokab
-- Location-specific maps with pins and notes
+- Lusty Maiden
-- 13 scenes ready for your game
+- 6 scenes with unique maps ready for your game

 ## Features

 - **Rich Content**: Converted from LegendKeeper with preserved formatting
 - **Images**: All assets downloaded and included locally
-- **Cross-References**: Resource links maintained between entries
+- **Cross-References**: Resource links converted to Foundry UUID format for seamless navigation between entries
 - **Secrets**: GM-only content preserved in journal entries
 - **System Agnostic**: Works with any game system in Foundry VTT v12